nutanix-cloud-native/packer-plugin-nutanix/README.md

 ```
 ### Image Creation
 Right now the plugin cannot upload source-images directly, but Terraform can be used to create a source image before running packer itself.
 Create a Terraform Manifest using the Nutanix Provider to create your Image and define an output with your image uuid.
-You can pass this uuid into a Packer Variable
+You can pass this uuid into a Packer Variable.
+In that case the centos_iso_image_name Variable in the example settings file must be commented.
 ```
-export PKR_VAR_centos_image=$(terraform output -raw centos_uuid)
+export PKR_VAR_centos_iso_image_name=$(terraform output -raw centos_uuid)
 ```
 ## Contributing
 See the [contributing docs](CONTRIBUTING.md).